timmahrt/praatIO/README.md

     kg.save(join(outputPath, "bobby_twenty_percent_less.KlattGrid"))
     ```

-- replace labeled segments in a recording with silence or delete them:
+- replace labeled segments in a recording with silence or delete them
-    see /examples/deleteVowels.py
+    - see /examples/deleteVowels.py

-- use set operations (union, intersection, difference) on textgrid tiers:
+- use set operations (union, intersection, difference) on textgrid tiers
-    see /examples/textgrid_set_operations.py
+    - see /examples/textgrid_set_operations.py

-- see /praatio/praatio_scripts.py for various ready-to-use functions such as:
+- see /praatio/praatio_scripts.py for various ready-to-use functions such as
     - `splitAudioOnTier()`: split an audio file into chunks specified by intervals in one tier
     - `spellCheckEntries()`: spellcheck a textgrid tier
     - `tgBoundariesToZeroCrossings()`: adjust all boundaries and points to fall at the nearest zero crossing in the corresponding audio file